Last updated April 15th, 2019.

 Japan was Asia’s most important regional power for centuries – at least until China caught up in 2010.
 However, Korea is a slightly poorer country and has just 50 million people compared to 120 million in Japan.

 You’d be correct in saying Korea probably won’t catch up to its larger, more populous neighbor in the short to mid-term.
-But there are several reasons why South Korea could actually outgrow Japan within your lifetime.
+But there are several reasons why South Korea could outgrow Japan within your lifetime.

 Demographics lead to the answer.
-Japan suffers from one of the oldest populations in the world – second only to Monaco, in fact.
+Japan currently suffers from one of the oldest populations in the world – second only to Monaco, in fact.

 The nation’s elderly population necessitates a welfare state.
 More people need pensions and healthcare, less people are of working age, while Japan is becoming less productive as a result.
-These trends will only continue to get worse.

 Why will they get worse?
 Because Japan’s aging population, combined with a low birth rate, will lead to severe population decline for the foreseeable future.
 This troubling trend will continue until the end of the 21st century, probably long after we’re all dead.

 South Korea’s demographic situation isn’t anywhere near as dire.
 Its population will rise until around 2040 before declining at a less significant rate when compared to Japan.

 Believe it or not, North Korea might be the deciding factor in whether the Korean economy can overtake Japan’s in the long-term.